 Environmental and Disposal Liabilities consist of probable and reasonably estimable future outflow or expenditure of resources that exist as of the financial reporting date for environmental cleanup costs resulting from past transactions or events.
+As of September 30, 2020 and 2019, the total liabilities covered by budgetary resources for the EL consists of \$8,596.0 thousand and \$8,047.0 thousand, respectively.

-Other Non-Federal Liabilities consist of unfunded annual leave earned by civilian employees but not yet paid.
+Other Non-Federal Liabilities consist of current year unfunded annual leave earned by civilian employees but not yet paid.
+Unfunded annual leave includes restored leave, compensatory time, and credit hours as earned.